-ABA offers many different strategies for helping children learn new skills.
+ABA offers many different strategies for helping learners develop new skills.
 Prompts are one of the most foundational strategies, but can be tricky to use effectively.
 Prompts are an added stimulus that assists in occasioning a correct response in the presence of the SD (Cooper, Heron, & Heward, 1987 ).
 When using prompts, professionals must plan to fade prompts to build independent responding.
 This fading occurs along a continuum referred to as a prompt hierarchy.

 Level of Prompt Intrusiveness

 Before we dive into the different hierarchies, let’s get clear about level of intrusiveness.
 The level of intrusiveness refers to how much assistance is provided to the learner.
 Physically guiding a learner is more intrusive than simply pointing to stimuli, for example.

 Considering the level of intrusiveness allows you to determine the sequence of prompts used when fading prompts.
 Interventionists either move up or down the continuum based on predetermined criteria.